“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-The 139th Annual Westminster Kennel Club Dog Show will continue to add to its legacy as the greatest dog show in the world, persisting as the second longest continuously held sporting event in this country (just one year behind the Kentucky Derby).
+The 144th Annual Westminster Kennel Club Dog Show will continue to add to its legacy as the greatest dog show in the world, persisting as the second longest continuously held sporting event in this country (just one year behind the Kentucky Derby) next week!

 As one might imagine, the history of the club and its show is rich and colorful.